 - All majors enrolled in Bachelor of Applied Music and the Bachelor of Music Education programs must fulfill a four semester applied minor requirement and demonstrate keyboard competency.
 Majors in these programs, who have little or no keyboard skills, are required to enroll in the four-semester piano laboratory sequence (MUS 006, 007, 049, 050).
 Successful completion of the four semesters of this sequence will satisfy the applied minor requirement.

 - Students may be placed within the laboratory sequence based on a piano proficiency examination given during their first semester.
 Students who successfully complete portions of the piano proficiency will be a) placed appropriately in the laboratory sequence, and b) be required to study other instrument(s) and/or voice for the remaining number of semesters.
 Upon completion of the piano sequence, students may combine a variety of instruments and/or voice in order to fulfill the remainder of the applied minor requirement.

 Students who successfully complete all elements of the piano proficiency exam will be required to enroll in four semesters of lessons on piano, other instrument(s) and/or voice, in order to fulfill the applied minor requirement.
 Students may combine a variety of instruments and/or voice in order to fulfill this degree requirement.

 Transfer students must meet the piano competency required by the department.
 Placement in the piano laboratory sequence for these students will be based on examination.
 All transfer students are required to meet the applied minor requirements as outlined above.

-Voice Student Handbook
+Voice Area Handbook